Sketch and shift: a robust decoder for compressive clustering

 \section{Illustrating and diagnosing failures of CL-OMPR}

-Since its introduction in~\citep{KeTrTrGr17}, CL-OMPR was widely used as a reference for sketching-based clustering~\citep{ChGrKe18,ChCaDeRo22}.
+Since its introduction by~\citet{KeTrTrGr17}, CL-OMPR has been popular among methods that cluster using the sketch in \eqref{def:sketch} ~\citep{ChGrKe18,ChCaDeRo22}.
 In this section, we show how CL-OMPR is in fact not robust in the task of the recovery of centroids.
 To simplify the analysis, since the goal is to show that failures can happen {\em even in favorable scenarios}, we consider a setting where: i) the data is drawn from a mixture of well-separated Gaussians, ii) the dataset size $N$ is very large, and iii) the sketch size $m$ is very large.
 We show through a numerical experiment, that CL-OMPR fails to accurately reconstruct the centroids even in these optimal conditions.